 Bake for 24 to 26 minutes (start checking at 24 minutes) or until a toothpick inserted into the center of a cupcake comes out clean.
 Transfer the pan to a wire rack to cool completely.

-For the vanilla cream cheese frosting: Place all ingredients in the bowl of an electric mixer fitted with the paddle attachment; beat until well combined.
+Place all ingredients in the bowl of an electric mixer fitted with the paddle attachment; beat until well combined.
 Be sure to beat on high speed for at least 1 minute to ensure that the frosting is light and fluffy.

-Decorate the cupcakes: Line up cooled cupcakes on counter.
+Line up cooled cupcakes on counter.
 Transfer the vanilla cream cheese frosting into a plastic piping bag, fitted with a large round metal tip.
 Apply a “signature swirl” of frosting on top of each cupcake, by starting in the center of the cupcake, and applying pressure to the bag, and going around the cupcake in a circular motion, then ending again in the center with a burst of pressure.

 Knead a small about of blue (or color of your choice) gel food color into a piece of white fondant to achieve a light blue color.
 Using a rolling pin, roll out a thin sheet of light blue fondant.
 Dust with edible luster dust if using.